facebook/react/docs/docs/refs-and-the-dom.md

 React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts.

 Using the `ref` callback just to set a property on the class is a common pattern for accessing DOM elements.
-The preferred way is to set the property in the `ref` callback, e.g. `ref={(element) => { this.myElement = element; }}`.
+The preferred way is to set the property in the `ref` callback like in the above example.
+There is even a shorter way to write it: `ref={input => this.textInput = input}`.

-You can also use strings in place of callbacks for the `ref` attribute and access it using `this.refs.myElement`, but we advise against it, because **string refs are considered legacy and are likely to be removed in a future release**.
-If you're currently using `this.refs.myElement` to access refs, we recommend using the callback pattern instead.
+If you worked with React before, you might be familiar with an older API where the `ref` attribute is a string, like `"textInput"`, and the DOM node is accessed as `this.refs.textInput`.
+We advise against it because string refs have [some issues](https://github.com/facebook/react/pull/8333#issuecomment-271648615), are considered legacy, and **are likely to be removed in one of the future releases**.
+If you're currently using `this.refs.textInput` to access refs, we recommend the callback pattern instead.

 When the `ref` attribute is used on a custom component, the `ref` callback receives the mounted instance of the component as its argument.
 For example, if we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting: